 What is being done to solve these problems?

-There has been a temporary relaxation of driver’s hours which mean that the normally permitted increase to the daily driving limit from 9 hours to 10 hours (allowed up to twice in one week) has been replaced with an increase from 9 hours to 11 hours (allowed up to twice in one week).
+There has been a temporary relaxation of driver’s hours.
+This means that the normal permitted increase to the daily driving limit from 9 hours to 10 hours (allowed up to twice in one week) has been replaced with an increase from 9 hours to 11 hours (allowed up to twice in one week).

 Furthermore, there has also been a change in rest periods and alternative patterns of weekly rest periods.
 Click the link below to visit the Gov website for more information on changes to drivers hours.

-Also, some UK Haulage companies have begun to increase wages for HGV drivers in an attempt to get more people into the industry.
+Also, some UK Haulage companies have begun to increase wages for HGV drivers.
+This is in an attempt to get more people into the industry.

 In a letter from the government to the UK Logistics Sector, there were outlines of work being completed by the DVSA to increase the number of HGV test passes per week, with “Further measures” being put in place to “sustain this increase and potentially raise it to 2,000 successful passes a week”.

-There are also talks of “provisional licence entitlements to drive articulated lorries at the same time as issuing provisional licence entitlements to drive rigid lorries” in the hope to streamline the HGV testing process.
+There are also talks of “provisional licence entitlements to drive articulated lorries at the same time as issuing provisional licence entitlements to drive rigid lorries”.
+This is in the hope to streamline the HGV testing process.

 There have been calls by UK hauliers for temporary work visas to be granted for EU HGV drivers, which have been dampened in this letter.